WoofGrrrr/file-system-broker/README.md

 ## FileSystemBroker Event Logging

-FileSystemBroker logs certain events and writes them to Files.
+FileSystemBroker logs certain events and writes them to Log Files.
 You can choose which events get logged, and you can use the Event Log Manager to List, View, Archive, or Delete logs.